Volunteering For All Ages

 Sometimes confusing and always time sensitive, your help with this significant and important service is highly valued.
 Prior experience with taxes or accounting is a plus but not necessary, and, you are required to complete tax preparation training then offer 40 hours of consultation during tax season.
 If your skills include attention to details, self-direction, dependability & courteousness, ability to work in confidence, your help is needed each year by April 15th!

 NEWSLETTER MAIL TEAM

-Eleven months per year the COA mails out the “Senior Spirit” newsletter that is a vital link to all recipients.
+Eleven months per year, the COA mails out the “Senior Spirit” newsletter that is a vital link to all Concord Seniors.
 The COA newsletter lists all the events and special programming offered and boasts over 1400 subscribers.
-Gather and enjoy the comradery as you fold, tape and label.
+Gather and enjoy good company as you tape and label flyers for mailing.
 Your help is needed once each month for just two hours.